 When we first heard about Disney's plans to make a live-action Beauty and the Beast , we immediately thought Emma Watson would be perfect for the part.
 And what do you know, Disney listened!
 That got us thinking: what else can we predict?
 We've already seen Lily James in the live-action Cinderella , and Elle Fanning as Aurora in Maleficent, but even so, we still can't help but dream up our own casting.
-Keep scrolling to see who we'd pick for all the other Disney princesses.
+In honor of Walt Disney's birthday this weekend, keep scrolling to see who we'd pick for all the other Disney princesses.

 Belle (Beauty and the Beast): Emma Watson

 Emma Watson will be a superb Belle, hands down.
 Not only is she as beautiful and slender as Belle, but she's also incredibly intelligent, and a feminist.
 Belle's smart, well-read, and fights for gender equality in her own way.
 Emma's going to rock it.